L3gacyGatling/My-Evades-Editor-Maps/README.md

 Press "E" to go back a area.

-Press "T" to go forrward a area.
+Press "T" to go forward a area.

-Press "R" to set your level to 100, and upgrades all stats to max.

 Press "U" to resurrect yourself.

-Press "N" to enable godmode.
-It'll also blocks all effects, and resurrect you, if you're downed.
-Can be toggled.